dginev/nnexus/MANUAL.md

    |- Morphology
 ```

-The classes under the ... separator are yet to undergo more than a shallow refactoring pass and expect refactoring.
+The classes under the ... separator are yet to undergo more than a shallow refactoring pass and expect a rewrite.

 ### Minimal Configuration
  The ```config.json``` configuration file prepackages a default configuration for the NNexus backend, mirrored in the startup SQL script.